psxjt5/78K0-Firmware-Extraction-Tools/SECURITY.md

 # Security Policy

-Please create an issue on this repository for any questions or concerns
+Please create an issue on this repository for any questions or concerns.